dehydratedpotato/SudoEvade/README.md

 sudo launchctl load -w /Library/LaunchDaemons/com.bitespotatobacks.SudoEvade.plist sudo launchctl start -w /Library/LaunchDaemons/com.bitespotatobacks.SudoEvade.plist
 ```
-Check the Daemon status with `sudo launchctl list | grep "com.bitespotatobacks.SudoEvade"`
+Make sure the Daemon is running by checking `sudo launchctl list | grep "com.bitespotatobacks.SudoEvade"`.

 ## Known Issues
 The following issues are currently under investigation and will be fixed in an upcoming patch:
-- Scripts run with `sh` do not behave correctly
+- Using SudoEvade on scripts ran with `sh` do not behave correctly
-- Certain shell builtin commands (such as `read`) complain and prevent themselves from being run
+- Certain shell builtin commands (such as `read`) complain and prevent themselves from being run via SudoEvade

 If any other bugs or issues are identified or you want your system supported, please let me know in the [issues](https://github.com/BitesPotatoBacks/SudoEvade/issues) section.